damonblack/wormhole-js/README.md

 You don’t have to use [React Bootstrap](https://react-bootstrap.github.io) together with React but it is a popular library for integrating Bootstrap with React apps.
 If you need it, you can integrate it with Create React App by following these steps:

-Install React Bootstrap and Bootstrap from NPM.
+Install React Bootstrap and Bootstrap from yarn.
 React Bootstrap does not include Bootstrap CSS so this needs to be installed as well:

 ```
-npm install react-bootstrap --save
+yarn add react-bootstrap
-npm install bootstrap@3 --save
+yarn add bootstrap@3
 ```

 Import Bootstrap CSS and optionally Bootstrap theme CSS in the ```src/index.js``` file: